My Nightingale Is Singing: Reception

-Frankfurter Allgemeine Zeitung author Monika Osberghaus introduces My Nightingale Is Singing in the series My Favorite Fairy Tales.
-To her is the saddest of all Lindgren fairy tales.
-It allows the reader "to grieve uncontrollably and to feel sorry for the characters with great and serious dedication".
-However, it also tells of the consolation and comfort that literature can give.
+Frankfurter Allgemeine Zeitung author Monika Osberghaus introduced My Nightingale Is Singing in the series My Favorite Fairy Tales.
+To her the book is the saddest of all Lindgren fairy tales.
+It allows the reader "to grieve uncontrollably and to feel sorry for the characters with great and serious dedication", but it also tells of the consolation and comfort that literature can give.

-Søren Fanø wonders what the target audience of the book is.
+Søren Fanø wondered what the target audience of the book is.
 Svend Otto S.'s drawings clearly appeal to children, while Astrid Lindgren's text suits a more mature target group.
-In any case, he would not recommend the book to children less than nine years old.
+In any case, he did not recommend the book to children less than nine years old.

 As a child, the Danish crime writer Lotte Hammer was deeply touched by the story and the words "Does my linden play?
 Does my nightingale sing?".
 The story showed her how far a person can get if the person has hope and faith.